yuval123456878910/neuron-network-basic/README.md

 Neuron network basic

 # setup
 In the file "CreateSave.py" there you craete layers with the fuction from the file "layerCreate.py" ( layer1 = layerCreate((number of neurons you want)) ).
 To connect the neurons you need to use the function from the file "nerronsConnection.py" ( nerronsConnection(layer3 (to), layer1 (from)) ).
-To get the layers you need to output (print) all layers or write them to a difrent file (like i did).<br>
+To get the layers you need to output (print) all layers or write them to a difrent file (like i did).<br><br>
 IMPORTANT:
 you need to set a value to the neurons in the first layer to work!